 You can also put everything into the slow cooker and refrigerate until ready to cook.
-However, be sure that you take the slow cooker out of the refrigerator at least 60 minutes before cooking so the slow cooker doesn’t go from cold to hold too soon.
-This could cause it to crack.
+However, be sure that you take the slow cooker out of the refrigerator at least 60 minutes before cooking, so the slow cooker doesn’t go from cold to hold too soon.
+This could cause the slow cooker to crack.

 Variations for the Pork Tenderloin in the Crock Pot:

-Wine: Make sure that when you make this you use a wine that you enjoy drinking because you will taste the wine for sure.
+Wine: Make sure that when you make this you use a wine that you enjoy drinking because you will absolutely taste the wine.

 However, I tested this recipe using chicken broth and found it to be not nearly as flavorful as the pork made with the wine.
-So I highly suggest using wine, or you can add a little extra salt and seasoning.
+So I highly suggest adding a little extra salt and seasoning when cooking the pork.

-Fresh Garlic: If you do not have fresh garlic, you can substitute it with more garlic powder.
+Fresh Garlic: If you do not have fresh garlic, you can substitute it with additional garlic powder.
 Use 1/2 teaspoon garlic powder in place of the garlic cloves.

 Is pork tenderloin healthy?